garystafford/amazon-nova-canvas-prompting-assistant/README.md

 ## Prerequisites

+This app works on Windows, Mac, and Linux OS-based systems.
 The only prerequisites are a recent version of Python and AWS IAM console access to Amazon Bedrock and the Amazon Nova Canvas model.

 ## Mac